handeyeco/Grandbot/guide.md

 - Start (`En`): move all notes to the end of the sequence and all rests to the beginning
 - Center rests (`Cr`): moves all rests to the center of the sequence
 - Center notes (`Cn`): moves all notes to the center of the sequence
+- Split start (`SS`): notes play at the beginning of each sequence half
+- Split end (`SE`): notes play at the end of each sequence half

 ---